techworldwithsiva/docker-install-commands/docker-commands.MD

 ```
 * To login the container shell.
 To come out use CTRL+d
 ```
-docker exc -it [container-id] bash
+docker exec -it [container-id] bash
 ```